nicomwong/wisdom/README.md

 # Wisdom

+These quotes are curated by me.
+Some quotes are created by me; some are inspired by another; some are another's.

 - “We all have limited time on this planet.
 I better use it well.”
 - “For some reason, I may go somewhere else after this life.”
 - “I meditate to cultivate samatha and vipassana.”